The years aren’t getting any easier!

 What Does it Mean to File an Extension?

-Extensions are very common due to the ever-increasing complexity of the tax laws.
+Extensions are quite common due to the ever-increasing complexity of the tax laws.
 I place both my business and personal returns on extension, without fail!
 An extension is a form filed with the IRS and the State to request additional time to file your tax return.
-The extension period is 6 months, which extends the due date for submitting your final tax returns from April 15 to October 15.
-It is common practice for CPAs to set a cut-off date for clients to submit their tax information so that they can plan their workload and ensure all client returns and extensions are completed by April 15.
+The extension period is six (6) months, which extends the due date for submitting your final tax returns from April 15th to October 15th.
+It is common practice for CPAs to set a cut-off date for clients to submit their tax information so that they can plan their workload and ensure all client returns and extensions are completed by April 15th.

-If we are going to file an extension for you, we will discuss whether or not you owe more tax than you have already paid during the year.
-If you do, a payment is required by April 15 with your extension.
+If we are going to file an extension for you, we will discuss whether you owe more tax than you have already paid during the year.
+If you do, a payment is required by April 15th with your extension.
 This payment can be made electronically with the filings of your extension.
-It is important that we have accurate Bank Account information for you on file in order to ensure that the payments to the IRS and State are made in a timely manner.
+It is important that we have accurate bank account information for you on file to ensure that the payments to the IRS and State are made in a timely manner.

-When your tax returns are ready, we will contact you immediately to coordinate delivery.
-Our standard “turn-around” time for individual returns is three weeks (once all information is received).
-Placing multiple calls to the office to check the status of your tax returns slows our process down.
-We appreciate your patience and ask that you keep this type of call to a minimum.
+When your tax returns are ready, we will contact you immediately to coordinate delivery (our standard medium is over our secure and encrypted portal).
+Our standard “turn-around” time for individual returns is 15 days (once all information is received).
+Placing multiple calls, emails, or texts to the office to check the status of your tax returns slows our process down.
+We appreciate your patience and ask that you keep this type of correspondence to a minimum.

 As always, we look forward to working with you again this year.
 Please do not hesitate to call our office if you have any questions.
 We appreciate your business and continued support.